AlexandreYembo/study-training/Architecture/Microservices-Amazon-AWS/Docs/auth-aspnet-core-AWS-cognito.md

 h) Create your repository on Git Hub and Clone in your computer.

-### 3- Sign up with AWS Cognito and ASP.Net MVC Coreddd
+### 3- Sign up with AWS Cognito and ASP.Net MVC Core
 1- Create an application on DotNet Core - Minimal version 2.0

 2- Add on NuGet a package Amazon.AspNetCore.Identity.Cognito